History of SQUG________________

 includes U.S. utilities with nuclear power plants that had been subject to USI A-46.
 In addition, SQUG membership includes international utilities that have found the

 experience-based method to be a viable, cost-effective method for seismic

 qualification of equipment.
-The companies that are members of SQUG are
+The companies that originally founded SQUG are

 NRC Endorses Use of